jolverac/Data-Analyst-Portfolio/README.md

 # Data Analyst Skills Portfolio
 Portfolio for my Data Analyst Skills using different tools such as Jupyter Notebook, Power BI, Python, SQL, and Microsoft Excel.

+### Reminder:
+Please consider that these are just exercises to demonstrate my skills, as my customers' information will always be private.

 # Index:

 ## 1.- Jupyter Notebook